 Teres minor trigger point pain occurs in a specific area in the back of the shoulder, where the muscle attaches to the upper arm bone (humerus).

 The muscle will occasionally cause tingling and numbing in the ring and little fingers.
 These sensations do not involve the arm or pain.
 If you have pain in the back of the shoulder along with pain going down the arm and into the fingers, you should examine the pectoralis minor, pectoralis major, and the latissimus dorsi.

-- Pain toward the back of the upper arm
+- Pain toward the outside of the back of the upper shoulder

 - Bringing the arm back with force